How to Choose The Best Fertilizer for Potatoes

 Fish Emulsion

 Fish emulsion is a liquid organic fertilizer made from fish byproducts.
 It provides a quick boost of nitrogen, phosphorus, and potassium, along with trace minerals.
-Fish emulsion is particularly useful for early growth stages when potatoes need an initial burst of nitrogen to establish foliage.
+Fermented and highly concentrated salmon is particularly useful for early growth stages.
+The high fatty acid content in the salmon concentrate (71%) stimulates beneficial fungal activity in the soil and the plant.
 This fertilizer can be applied as a foliar spray or added to irrigation water to provide a nutrient-rich solution that is quickly absorbed by plants.

 Kelp and Seaweed Fertilizer